HazyResearch/deepdive/doc/doc/basics/overview.md

 # DeepDive system overview

 This document presents an overview of DeepDive as a system.
-It assumes that you are familiar with some general concepts like [inference and factor graphs](../general/inference.html), [relation extraction](../general/relation_extraction.html), and [distant supervision](../general/distant_supervision.html).
+It assumes that you are familiar with some general concepts such as [inference and factor graphs](../general/inference.html), [relation extraction](../general/relation_extraction.html), and [distant supervision](../general/distant_supervision.html).
 It describes each step